ecsfang/3phase_meter/README.md

 * PubSubClient - to be able to use MQTT
 * EmonLib - For current and power calculations

-Note that the EmonLib shoudl be updated to read from an external ADC.<br>
+Note that the EmonLib should be updated to read from an external ADC.<br>
-(Should update with a link or check-in the changes ...)
+(TBD: Should update with a link or check-in the changes ...)